Last Updated on 12 October 2024 by Cycloscope

 From Parknasilla, the road follows the coast very closely but you’ll actually never see the sea because of the many properties protected by tall trees and fences, we were very disappointed because the coastline is actually gorgeous here.

-We absolutely advice getting off the N70 and on the R568 from Sneem (check the Suggested Route map).
+We absolutely advise getting off the N70 and on the R568 from Sneem (check the Suggested Route map).
 We took it from Blackwater Ridge, cycling a nice and shaded road that goes along the river.

 The R568 brings you all the way to Molls Gap through a scenic and quiet road, very nice.
 There’s though an even better option, which is going around the mountains in the Black Valley.
-The road .here is unpaved with some steep stretches, but has some of the best landscapes in the Kerry.
+The road here is unpaved with some steep stretches but has some of the best landscapes in the Kerry.

 From Molls Gap (the highest pass on this “traditional” route), the cycling becomes absolutely spectacular.
 The mountains and lakes around make you feel like you’re 3000 meters above the sea, while you’re actually only one-tenth of that.
 It reminded us of the rugged landscapes of Kyrgyzstan.